JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

     2. Install by `git clone`

         ```bash
-        # Clone it to your home dir
+        # Clone it to your home directory
         $ cd ~
         $ git clone git@github.com:buserror/simavr.git